xwal/awesome-stars/topics.md

 ## project-management

 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
 AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
 The leading open source Notion alternative.

+## prompt-engineering

+- [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - Share, discover, and collect prompts from the community.
+Free and open source — self-host for your organization with complete privacy.

 ## publishing